In this guide

-Most broadband ISPs throw in a free router with a new broadband package to sweeten the deal.
+Most broadband ISPs throw in a free router, and perhaps even free setup, with a new broadband package to sweeten the deal.
 As well as being your gateway to the internet, a router also provides wired and wireless connectivity to the rest of your home, so you can do useful things like access the broadband with Wi-Fi, share files, play network games and use smart home gadgets.

 But while the free router supplied with a broadband package is a simple (and cheap!) way to get your broadband up and running, it isn’t the only option.
 You may also be able to use your own hardware.
 And there are several good reasons why it can be worth the small investment.

 The advantages of using your own router are:

 You certainly do not have to get your own router, but it might be an option worth considering if you find the freebie isn’t quite up to scratch.

 ISP hardware is designed to be all things to all people.
 Like a rental car, it fits the majority of people, can do the majority of things you might want to do with it and being capable of the majority of tasks you would require.
 It is not the fastest, the coolest, the most customisable or tuned to do one particular thing very well.
 If your requirements fall outside of the norm, using your own router is how you address them.